OMIndependent/quswan/src/liveblogs/tob/tob42.md

 Velvet's strategy is to have her companions "strain his [connection] to his malak," and then she'll eat his connection with her arm.

-Then she plans to have Laphicet cast his artes on him to keep her healthy.
+Laphicet's job is to keep her healthy.

 Rokurou thinks her direct offense "isn't a bad plan," though Magilou knows there's a certain chance of death.